 As I walked across the Forbidden City’s entrance gate in Beijing I was overwhelmed with expectations.
 I had read a lot about it and seen many pictures, and yet I was lured in by curiosity.
+Definitely one of the first things I wanted to visit in China.

 The first thing I noticed was that although it’s a royal palace, it has nothing to do with the royal residences I had visited in Europe, where luxury is really the main parameter used to measure their power and influence.